Countries offering remote work visas are a product of remote work becoming a long-term reality for many companies and workers.

 - Securing a work visa for your employee(s)

 But not everything about a permanent move is a burden.
 Successful companies can adapt to rapid change.
 Having employees across the world can help you find new opportunities and diversify your business.

 How can your company employ and pay international employees compliantly?

 Establishing a corporate entity in another country can be a time-consuming and expensive task.
-Rather than incorporate internationally, your company can rely on an Employer of Record to employ your workforce.
-An EOR partners with companies as an international legal employer, handling payroll, taxes, benefits, and HR functions.
+Rather than incorporate internationally, your company can rely on Globalization Partners’ Global Growth Platform™ to streamline everything from entity access and onboarding to payroll setup and employee status changes.

-With an EOR, the transition can be seamless.
 When your team goes global, compliance becomes even more critical.
-Reach out to Globalization Partners to help you figure out the best path forward.
+With in-country expertise and over 187 legal entities across the world, we ensure you can continue to compliantly hire top talent, regardless of location.
+Reach out to Globalization Partners to help you determine the best path forward.